 Her autograph a special significance for me—she’s my first female friend and I have been always inspired by her.
 She always fulfills her dream.
 She’s an inspiration to all of us.
 She’s taken a special place in my heart like all others who have given me their autograph in my book.

 And her autographs rests right between all some amazing humans I admire and have met—Ratan Tata, Amitabh Bachchan, Shaan, Nipun Mehta, Maneka Gandhi, Ananth Mahadevan, Chitra Singh, Arish Fyzee to name a few.

-While going back that day, I requested her keep in touch and not take like two decades to meet.
-I so want to meet her but her job and other commitments really keeps her quite busy.
+While going back that day, I requested her to keep in touch and not take two decades to meet.
+I so want to meet her but her job and other commitments really keep her quite busy.

 I am waiting.

-There is so much to talk about her but the resources are scare.
-Her story can’t be told in a blog post, not even in a life time.
+There is so much to talk about her but the resources are scarce.
+Her story can’t be told in a blog post, not even in a lifetime.